jahriko/Safe-Vault/README.md

   NOTE :
   - Use this at your own risk.
 This project is intended for demonstration purposes.
-  - Login credentials will be stored on local storage, using SQLite.
+  - Information will be stored on local storage, using SQLite.
 ---
 ## TODOs
 - [x] Add encryption.
 (AES Encryption)